 Bachelor of Occupational Therapy, Accredited Hand Therapist AHTA

-He has worked locally at Gold Coast Hospital, Logan Hospitals and specialized Hand, Burns and Plastic Surgery clinics in London and Birmingham in the UK.
+He has worked locally at Gold Coast Hospital, Logan Hospitals and in specialized Hand, Burns and Plastic Surgery clinics in London and Birmingham.
 He also has visiting rights for all the major private hospitals on the Gold Coast.

 David is a Guest Lecturer in Hand Therapy and Splinting for OT students at Southern Cross University, as well as for Masters of Physiotherapy students at Griffith University on the Gold Coast.
 He also presents as a guest speaker at numerous conferences throughout the year.

 Fields of interest include sports injuries, acute trauma and complex wrist injuries.